woltapp/redux-autoloader/README.md

 * __`startOnMount`__ _(Bool)_: Control the behavior of the loader on mount.
 Set to `false` if you do not want load on mount and you don't want to start autorefreshing automatically (if `autoRefreshInterval` is set).
-    - default: `true` (enable refresh on mount and start auto refrshing)
+    - default: `true` (enable refresh on mount and start auto refreshing)

 * __`autoRefreshInterval`__ _(Number)_: Provide an integer in milliseconds to define the interval of automatic refreshing.
 If set to `0` or `undefined`, automatic refresh